Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

-Crunchy almond biscotti that’s studded with chopped almonds, baked till golden brown, and perfect for snacking on with a steeping mug of tea or a big cup of coffee.
+Crunchy gluten-free almond biscotti that’s studded with chopped almonds, baked till golden brown, and perfect for snacking on with a steeping mug of tea or a big cup of coffee.
 Make a batch or two of this almond biscotti recipe for homemade gifts or just for enjoying during the Christmas and holiday season!
-These Italian twice-baked cookies are both gluten-free and dairy-free, but honestly, no one would even know!
+These Italian twice-baked cookies are also dairy-free, but honestly, no one would even know!

 What is Biscotti?